macagua/macagua/README.md

 ### Odoo developer

-As a [Odoo](https://www.odoo.com/) applications developer, I was created Odoo customs solutions for Odoo localizations (Venezuelan and El Salvador) with Odoo 9 and Odoo 13 versions based.
-Also I worked as a [Odoo 9 functional instructor](http://www.ula.ve/diplomado-estrategia-diseno-informacion/) to build websites with e-commerce and CRM solutions, creating custom themes [Bootstrap](https://getbootstrap.com/) based at the [University of the Andes](http://www.ula.ve/) in Venezuela.
+As an [Odoo](https://www.odoo.com/) applications developer, I was created Odoo customs solutions for Odoo localizations (Venezuelan and El Salvador) with Odoo 9 and Odoo 13 versions based.
+Also I worked as an [Odoo 9 functional instructor](http://www.ula.ve/diplomado-estrategia-diseno-informacion/) to build websites with e-commerce and CRM solutions, creating custom themes [Bootstrap](https://getbootstrap.com/) based at the [University of the Andes](http://www.ula.ve/) in Venezuela.

 I am an Odoo activist, offering contributions to Spanish translations to OpenERP/Odoo [Venezuelan localization](https://github.com/OCA/l10n-venezuela) for [Vauxoo](https://www.vauxoo.com/) (a Odoo partner), [Odoo.com](https://www.odoo.com/) website on several website add-ons using [Transifex platform](https://www.transifex.com/odoo/), also I help to translate into Spanish the [Odoo Development Essentials Book](https://fundamentos-de-desarrollo-en-odoo.readthedocs.io/).